airalab/learning-center/en/lesson_9_wallet.md

 Now we are ready to add this module to the DAO registry.
 Open the `DAO Core` account (`My Test DAO` that was created in the first lesson).
 Select the `Set Module` function.
 Pass these parameters:

 - Name - MarketRuleConstant
-- Address of the module
+- module - Address of the module
-- Abi - github://airalab/core/market/MarketRuleConstant.sol
+- interface - Link github://airalab/core/market/MarketRuleConstant.sol

 Send that transaction from the `Owner` account.
 Check that everything is OK by getting the address of the `MarketRuleConstant` module from the `DAO Core`.